vamshi-afk/python-learning-curve/Day01/readme.md

 - .format()

 # Things I might forget
+- split(): splits the string to a list of substrings by a delimitter
 - reverse a list | tuple = [::-1]
 - set operations
     - add() adds single item whereas update() adds multiple